e-gulakhmet/HomeFinancier/README.md

 To get started with Home Financier, follow these simple steps:
 1. Clone the repository to your local machine.
 2. Install the required dependencies using Poetry.
-3. Set up your environment variables based on the `.env.template`.
+3. Set up your environment variables based on the `.env.local`.
 4. Initialize the database and apply migrations.
 5. Start the server using the provided Makefile commands.